maijoshi/ParaSudoku/README.md

 We used the following algorithm to create a parallelized sudoku solver on the GPU:

 1) Breadth first search from starting board to find all possible boards with the first few empty spots filled.
-This will return Y new possible boards for the algorithm to explore.
+This will return new possible boards for the algorithm to explore.

-2) Try to solve each of these Y boards separately on different threads on the GPU.
+2) Try to solve each of these new boards separately on different threads on the GPU.
 If a solution is found, terminate and return the solution.

+In step 2, instead of recursively backtracking, we use a iterative loop that simulates a backtracking stack with int array to be used in  Cuda device function.

 ### 4.3 Future Approaches